devtalent2030/SecuriScan/README.md

 ---
 ## 📸 Screenshots

-Below are a few sample screenshots from the application.
-Make sure the image files are placed in your repo (e.g., in `public/images/`) and update the paths accordingly.
+Below are a few sample screenshots from the Website.

 ### 🏠 Homepage
 ![SecuriScan Homepage](/securiscan-frontend/public/images/home.png)